Welcome to Wellington port, officially known as “Windy Wellington”!

-- Wellington port info (cruise terminals, getting around the port)
+- Wellington port info (Wellington cruise terminals, getting around the port)

-- 10 best things to do in Wellington port of call
+- 10 best things to do in Wellington Port & Wellington shore excursions

-Wellington cruise port consists of three cruise terminals: Aotea Quay, Queens Wharf, and Overseas Terminal.
+The port of Wellington consists of three cruise terminals: Aotea Quay, Queens Wharf, and Overseas Terminal.

-This is the largest terminal that can accommodate large cruise liners.
-This terminal is located close to the train station, a ferry station, and a 25-minute walk from Wellington downtown (around 2.5 km; 1.5 mi).
+- This is the largest terminal that can accommodate large cruise liners.
+This terminal is located close to the train station, a ferry station, and a 25-minute walk from Wellington downtown (around 2.5 km/1.5 miles).
 The terminal overlooks Sky Stadium and is located a few minutes’ walk from Wellington Central train station where you can find some shops and cafes.

-The pier is flat but there’s not much to find there as Wellington port is also a cargo and container port.
-The shore excursions meeting place is usually on a pier, however, always double-check the instructions on your tour ticket/booking confirmation form.
+- The pier is flat but there’s not much to find there as Wellington Port is also a cargo and container port.
 Walking is permitted only on designated paths that will lead you to downtown.

-This small terminal can accommodate smaller cruise ships and is located near the center of Wellington, a 10-minute walking distance from the major city highlights.
-You can find taxis on a pier.
+- This small terminal can accommodate smaller cruise ships and is located near the center of Wellington, a 10-minute walk from the major city highlights.
+You can find taxis on the pier.
 This is also a ferry terminal and the whole area is greatly developed to suit travelers’ needs, boasting shops, cafes, restaurants, and magnificent harbour views.

-Right next to the terminal you can find Wellington Museum, a history museum hiding fascinating stories about the Wellington region.
-Lambton Square shopping mall is at the stone’s throw from there.
+- Right next to the terminal, you can find the Wellington Museum, a history museum hiding fascinating stories about the Wellington region.
+Lambton Square shopping mall is a stone’s throw from there.

 Rarely used, this terminal can accommodate small ships.

-- Wellington port of call is the windiest port of New Zealand due to the Cook Strait and the city’s geographical position, so make sure you dress accordingly.
+- Port Wellington is the windiest port in New Zealand due to the Cook Strait and the city’s geographical position, so make sure you dress accordingly.
 Short showers may appear during your day ashore, so make sure you bring an umbrella and a raincoat.

-Wellington International Airport is located approximately 9 km (5.6 mi), or a 15-minute drive from the port of Wellington.
+- Wellington International Airport is located approximately 9 km/5.6 miles, or a 15-minute drive from the port of Wellington.

 1. Ride the Iconic Wellington Cable Car